juicedata/juicefs/docs/en/guide/cache_management.md

   Cache directory, default to `/var/jfsCache` or `$HOME/.juicefs/cache`.
 Please read ["Cache directory"](#cache-dir) for more information.

-  If you are in urgent need to free up disk space, you can manually delete data under the cache directory, which is usually `<cache-dir>/<UUID>/raw/`.
+  If you are in urgent need to free up disk space, you can manually delete data under the cache directory, which is `<cache-dir>/<UUID>/raw/`.

 * `--cache-size` and `--free-space-ratio`